PrestaShop/docs/src/content/1.7/development/internationalization/activate-a-language-in-prestashop.md

 # Activate a language in PrestaShop

 Most languages are available in [Crowdin](https://crowdin.com/project/prestashop-official) for translation, but not all are available in PrestaShop (International > Translations > Add a language).
 Indeed, because of a low completion level on [Crowdin](https://crowdin.com/project/prestashop-official), we do not send the translations to PrestaShop.
-However, it can smart to add a language if its translators are very active and want to see the results of their Crowdin translations quickly in their own shop.
+However, it can be smart to add a language if its translators are very active and want to see the results of their Crowdin translations quickly in their own shop.
 If the language is not available in [Crowdin](https://crowdin.com/project/prestashop-official), you have to contact [Louise Bonnard on Crowdin](https://crowdin.com/profile/LouiseBonnard) for opening a project in the concerned language.
 For that, it needs to be added as a new supported language in PrestaShop, and it takes two steps: